 It’s easy to ask for a recommendation on LinkedIn.
 (Maybe a little too easy!)
-All you need to do is follow PROFILE from your LinkedIn toolbar and select Recommendations.
+All you need to do is click through to “Privacy and Settings” and under the “Profile” tab, click “Manage Your Recommendations.”
+Click “Ask for Recommendations” on the top toolbar.
 Then, you can choose the job you want a recommendation for and select people to ask for the endorsement.

 Here are some tips to get the best recommendations possible:

 - NEVER ask more than one person per message.
 Each recommendation request should be personalized and specific to the endorser.

 - Recognize the most people have no idea what to say and can use some guidance.
 It is your job to help steer your recommenders along the right path.
 For example:

 “I am updating my LinkedIn profile, and I’d be honored if you would write a recommendation for me.
 While I am not currently looking for a job, the skills most important in my field include: customer service/communication abilities, being self-directed and deadline-driven, as well as paying attention to details and having an inquisitive nature.
 I hope you will be able to comment on any of those in your note.
 I have an updated LinkedIn profile if you’d like to review it.”

 If you need help updating your LinkedIn profile, contact me!